 How did the early church teach their children?
 Did it involve Sunday school, children’s church, or nurseries?

-At a Virginia house church conference, before a panel discussion was about to begin, I whispered to a friend that I bet the first question was going to be: “How do we handle the children?”
+At a Virginia conference for small churches, before a panel discussion was about to begin, I whispered to a friend that I bet the first question was going to be: “How do we handle the children?”
 Sure enough, it was.
 This, in my opinion, is the number one question asked by those contemplating the house church.
 It is a tremendous stumbling block, but it shouldn’t be.
 This chapter will examine three things: first, the differing philosophies or mind sets that the institutional and house church have toward children and the church; second, practical issues that arise; and third, the advantage to children of the church in the home.

 In an article I once wrote, I asked the question: “What do you do for the children?”
 I am ashamed to say that the first draft of that article read: “What do you do with the children?”
 I had subconsciously succumbed to the philosophy or mind set of much of the institutional church: children are a problem, they interfere with the almighty “service,” where important, paid professionals in robes or coats and ties give important speeches, and where serious, quiet, and holy listeners sit deathly still in pews.
 So, the question becomes, what do we do with the children while we are doing the important things in the “service”?